A Lot or a Little?

 Parents Need to Know

-Written by the screenwriter of the awful Meet the Deedles (who will we meet next? the Fockers, of course) and directed by the director of Austin Powers, Meet the Parents is a sub-category of comedy that can only be termed "comedies of excruciation," in which we laugh at the hideously humiliating experiences of some poor sap.
+Depending on your sense of humor, this movie is either hilarious or agonizing or both.
+Written by the screenwriter of the awful Meet the Deedles (who will we meet next?
+The Fockers, of course) and from the director of Austin Powers, Meet the Parents is a sub-category of comedy that can only be termed "comedies of excruciation," in which we laugh at the hideously humiliating experiences of some poor sap.
 If this is your kind of humor, then this is your kind of movie.

 There are many jokes about Greg's name (Focker, get it?) and his occupation (nurse, which isn't manly, get it?).
 Jokes center on a catheter, a "Mountie strap-on dildo," a cat who uses the toilet, a cat strung out on nicotine gum, a fire, and an overflowing septic tank.
 The scene in which Greg battles the airline rules is worth at least three stars on its own.
-Depending on your sense of humor, it is either hilarious or agonizing or both.